 Signs of Lymphatic Stagnation

-Before we get into too many of the symptoms, lets takes a moment and look at what the lymphatic system does, how it can become stagnated, and then how we can address it with movement and herbal medicine.
+Before we get into too many of the symptoms, let's take a moment and look at what the lymphatic system does, how it can become stagnated, and then how we can address it with movement and lifestyle choices.

 The Lymphatic System